 The AVA Graduate Mentoring Program is a 12 month program commencing every year in September.
-Mentors and mentees will be matched according to application details and are required to attend three events - Program Launch, Mid-Program Review and Program Close - some of which will be face-to-face meetings while others will be delivered via webinars.
+Mentors and mentees will be matched according to application details and are required to attend three events - Program Launch, Mid-Program Review and Program Close - which will be delivered via webinars.